This page focuses on activities I have undertaken as a volunteer, lending my time and expertise free of charge.

 I have been active in recruiting new members, and was honored to receive a national 2011 NTENy Award for being, “Most likely to recruit all their friends – and total strangers – to join NTEN.”
-Today, I am a volunteer as needed for Nonprofit Tech Club Austin #NPTechClubATX.
+Today, I am the lead volunteer as needed for Nonprofit Tech Club Austin #NPTechClubATX.
 I served as the primary organizing volunteer from January, 2015 to April, 2018.
+While I did pass the baton on to another volunteer in 2018, the job was a bit daunting, so I rejoined as lead volunteer in August, 2018.
 As part of my work, I set-up and managed its Meetup profile 2015 to 2017.
 In early 2018, I set up the club’s new presence on the NTEN website (Bevy Labs platform).
 See the following video for a 2018 program overview.

 Prior NTEN Activities